What You Say When You Need To Fire Someone You Like: How Lincoln Did It

 by Gene Griessman, Ph.D.

-In the fall of 1864, the nation was gearing up for a presidential election.
+In the fall of 1864, the North was gearing up for a presidential election.
 It promised to be a bitter, hard-fought, close contest, and the fortunes of Abraham Lincoln were not all that high.
 In fact, early in the year, everyone thought Lincoln was going down in defeat.

 The stakes were high.
 If Lincoln lost, and his opponent General George McClellan won, the Confederacy was certain to get major concessions.
 Slavery would be allowed to continue in the Southern states, and the Confederacy might even be recognized as a separate nation.